 Roger Pomerantz, M.D.
 President, Chief Executive Officer, and Chairman of the Board of Directors

 Roger Pomerantz is the President, Chief Executive Officer, and Chairman of the Board of Directors of Seres Therapeutics, Inc. ("Seres").
 Prior to joining Seres, Dr. Pomerantz was Worldwide Head of Licensing & Acquisitions, Senior Vice President at Merck & Co., Inc., where he oversaw all licensing and acquisitions at Merck Research Laboratories, including external research, out-licensing regional deals, and academic alliances.
 Previously, he served as Senior Vice President and Global Franchise Head of Infectious Diseases at Merck.
 Prior to joining Merck, Dr. Pomerantz was Global Head of Infectious Diseases for Johnson & Johnson Pharmaceuticals, responsible for all anti-infective agents worldwide.
 Dr. Pomerantz earned his B.A. in biochemistry at the Johns Hopkins University and his M.D. at the Johns Hopkins School of Medicine.
 He completed his internal medicine internship and residency training, and his subspecialty clinical and research training in infectious diseases and virology at the Massachusetts General Hospital of Harvard Medical School.
 His post-doctoral research training in molecular retrovirology was obtained at both Harvard Medical School and the Whitehead Institute of the Massachusetts Institute of Technology (MIT), in the laboratory of Nobel Laureate Dr. David Baltimore.
 Dr. Pomerantz also served as the Chief Resident at the Massachusetts General Hospital.
 Following his medical-scientist training, he was an Endowed, Tenured Professor of Medicine and Molecular Pharmacology and Chairman of the Infectious Diseases Department of Thomas Jefferson University in Philadelphia.
 Dr. Pomerantz is an internationally recognized expert in HIV molecular pathogenesis and latency.
-He has developed nine approved infectious disease drugs in important diseases including HIV, HCV, and tuberculosis.
+He has developed ten approved infectious disease drugs in important diseases including HIV, HCV, tuberculosis, and Clostridium difficile infection.

-Noubar Afeyan is Managing Partner and CEO of Flagship Ventures, an early-stage venture firm.
+Noubar Afeyan is Managing Partner and CEO of Flagship Pioneering.
 He is a recognized technologist and entrepreneur.
 He has more than 25 years of experience as an inventor, entrepreneur, CEO, and venture capitalist.
 Dr. Afeyan has co-founded and helped build numerous successful life sciences companies and technology startups.
 He was founder and CEO of PerSeptive Biosystems, a leader in the bio-instrumentation field.
 After PerSeptive's acquisition by Perkin Elmer/Applera Corporation in 1998, he was Senior Vice President and Chief Business Officer of Applera, where he initiated and oversaw the creation of Celera Genomics.
 Dr. Afeyan was also a founder, director, and investor in Chemgenetics Pharmaceuticals (acquired by Millennium Pharmaceuticals), Color Kinetics (acquired by Philips), and Adnexus Therapeutics (acquired by Bristol-Myers Squibb).
 Dr. Afeyan currently serves on a number of public and private company boards including Affinnova, BG Medicine, Pronutria, Joule Unlimited, and Moderna Therapeutics.
 He earned his Ph.D. in biochemical engineering from the Massachusetts Institute of Technology (MIT) in 1987.